 DevTk.AI

-AI API PricingDeepSeek V4Xiaomi MiMoClaude 4.6Model Pricing
+AI API PricingDeepSeek V4MiniMax M3Claude Opus 4.8Model Pricing

-AI API Pricing Comparison (May 2026): 40+ Models Side-by-Side Table
+AI API Pricing Comparison (June 2026): 50+ Models Side-by-Side Table

-DevTk.AI 2026-02-19 Updated 2026-05-24 11 min read
+DevTk.AI 2026-02-19 Updated 2026-06-14 11 min read

 The AI model landscape is evolving at breakneck speed in 2026.
-In the last refresh cycle, DeepSeek V4 and Xiaomi MiMo-V2.5 changed the low-cost agent market while OpenAI’s GPT-5.5, Google’s Gemini 3.5 Flash / Gemini 3.1 Pro, and Anthropic’s Claude 4.6 family continue to define the high-capability tier.
+In the latest refresh cycle, DeepSeek V4 and Xiaomi MiMo-V2.5 changed the low-cost agent market while OpenAI’s GPT-5.5, Google’s Gemini 3.5 Flash / Gemini 3.1 Pro, and Anthropic’s Claude 4.8/4.6 family continue to define the high-capability tier.
 Eight major providers are competing on price, performance, and specialization — and the pricing gaps between them are wider than ever.

 Whether you are building a production chatbot, a code assistant, or an agentic workflow, choosing the right model at the right price point can make or break your unit economics.